EPSRC Centre for Doctoral Training in Aerosol Science

 Welcome to the CDT in Aerosol Science

-Fourteen students joined the first cohort of the CDT, starting on Tuesday 24th September.
+Fourteen students joined the first cohort of the CDT which started on 24th September 2019.
 With backgrounds from geography and earth sciences to chemistry, physics, pharmacy and biological sciences, we have a truly diverse first cohort!
 The students are completing training in Core Aerosol Science, Research Methods, and Professionalism and Translation, while developing their PhD research proposals.

 Could you be part of our second cohort?
 Apply now via our projects page to become a member of this brilliant scientific community.